The Crusades were a number of conflicts (Religious Wars) in the medieval period that were sanctioned by the Church.

 Control of different regions of the holy lands was constantly changing hands between ‘Christian’ and ‘Muslim’ domination during this period.

 To protect Christian pilgrims who traveled through the holy lands, and to reclaim the holy lands for the Christian faith the orders of the ‘Knights Templar‘, ‘Knights Hospitaller’ and ‘Teutonic knights’ were formed.

 Christian armies and ‘Chivalry’ became more focused on ‘the divine’, ‘spirituality’, ‘supernatural powers and became more holy, sacred and devoted to a supreme being (God) in outlook!

-Key elements of chivalry during this religious phase was the protection of the women, orphans, churches and the weak and defenseless in medieval society
+Key elements of chivalry during this religious phase were the protection of the women, orphans, churches, and the weak and defenseless in medieval society